 DOCTRINAL BELIEFS ABOUT THE SCRIPTURES

 Central Fellowship is a Confessional Church holding to the historic 1689 London Baptist Confession.
 This confession of our earliest English Baptist forefathers, referenced and borrowed from the wonderfully written Westminster Confession of Faith originating from our Scottish Presbyterian brethren in the early 17th century.
+From the 1689 came The New Hampshire Confession, the Philadelphia Confession and The Charleston Confession in the earlier days of Baptist life in America.
 Although we do not demand a person fully subscribe to the LBC to be a member of CFBC, we do expect the pastors/elders to be in agreement with and to not teach contrary to, the detailed doctrinal writings of this excellent body of truth.
 (To download a PDF of the entire confession, click on the orange text above.)